Creating API products

 You can create an API product in the Apigee Edge management UI at https://enterprise.apigee.com or with the management API.
 This procedure shows the management UI version.
 For the API version, (see Using the Edge management API to Publish APIs).

 - Login to the Edge management UI at https://enterprise.apigee.com.
 (You can obtain a free account at https://accounts.apigee.com/accounts/sign_up.)

 - Click the (+) Product button.

-- On the Add Products page, enter a name and description for the product.
+- On the Add Products page, enter a Display Name and Description for the API product.

-- Select the test environment for internal-facing products or the production environment for public-facing products.
+- Environment: Select the environments the product will allow access to.
+For example, select the test environment for internal-facing products or the prod environment for public-facing products.

 If you select automatic key approval, all key requests that come in from any app that uses this API product are automatically approved.
 If you select manual key approval, you will have to approve key requests that come in from any app that uses this API product.

-- Enter a service limit number and select a time period (week, hour, minute, second).
+- Enter a Quota limit and select a time period (week, hour, minute, second).

 - Save your product.

-You can delete resources that you've added to a product.
+You can delete resources that you've added to an API product.
 You might want to do this if a resource is malfunctioning or requires more development.
-When deleted, that API or resource is no longer part of the product.
-Any app that uses the product can no longer access the deleted resource.
-Deleted APIs are removed from the product but are not deleted from the system, so they can still be used by other products.
+When deleted, that resource is no longer part of the API product.
+Any app that uses the API product can no longer access the deleted resource.
+Deleted resources are removed from the product but are not deleted from the system, so they can still be used by other products.